-• Transaction-enable your databases.
-You do this by encapsulating the database open in a transaction.
+- If you are using the DPL, transaction-enable your stores.
+You do this by using the StoreConfig.setTransactional() method. - Transaction-enable your databases.
+If you are using the base API, transaction-enable your databases.
+You do this by using the DatabaseConfig.setTransactional() method, and then opening the database from within a transaction.
 Note that the common practice is for auto commit to be used to transaction-protect the database open.
 To use auto-commit, you must still enable transactions as described here, but you do not have to explicitly use a transaction when you open your database.
 An example of this is given in the next section.